SkylineCommunications/dataminer-docs/user-guide/Cloud_Platform/Catalog/Tutorials/Tutorial_Register_Catalog_Version_GitHub_Actions.md

   We can obtain one in the [Admin App](https://admin.dataminer.services/) on the Keys page.
   This key identifies your organization and will make sure the registration will register your Catalog item under the correct organization.

   `VERSION_NUMBER`: This is the version number for the new catalog entry.
-You can also set this up in the pipeline file directly if it's static.

     For each secret: